tylervvo/katacoda-scenarios/dd-201/executive_step1.md

 We are going to start off with a blank dashboard by
 1. Navigating to the **Dashboards**
 2. Choosing **New Dashboard**
-3. Adding a dashboard title
+3. Adding a dashboard title, like `Store Service Overview`
 4. Selecting **New Screenboard**

-*Don't forget to ★ your dashboard to find again*
+*Don't forget to ★ your dashboard to easily find it again.*

 #### Create your revenue metric
 Start by navigating to `https://app.datadoghq.com/logs`{{copy}} and searching for `service:store-cartlogger`{{copy}}